Sales Of High-end Passenger Cars Soar In China In March - UrduPoint

 Sales Of High-end Passenger Cars Soar In China In March

-BEIJING, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ) :Sales of high-end passenger vehicles produced in China continued to expand rapidly in March, data from the China Association of automobile Manufacturers shows.
+BEIJING, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) ::Sales of high-end passenger vehicles produced in China continued to expand rapidly in March, data from the China Association of automobile Manufacturers shows.

 During the period, some 355,000 domestically produced high-end passenger cars were sold in China, up 16.